It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

-Description/Criteria: Current member of the NAACP under the age of 25 who demonstrates financial need based on federal poverty guidelines with a grade point average of 2.5.
+Description/Criteria: Current member of the NAACP under 25 who demonstrates financial need based on federal poverty guidelines with a grade point average of 2.5.

 UBS/PaineWebber Scholarship